-- High quality, differentiated education which involves pupils, builds on success, ensures progression, involves and informs parents; - For social, emotional and academic learning to be recognised, planned for and with explicit descriptive feedback across the day, within the classroom and during transitions and play times; - For whole class THRIVE screenings and online tools to enable a strategic response to individual, group and cohort development, and therefore plan next steps. - Our Christian distinctiveness holds firmly in line with our commitment to learning in relationship, with Acts of Worship, Open the Book and R.E. deepening our beliefs and understanding. - Programmes of Citizenship and PSHE, (Personal, Social, Health and Education) used as rich opportunities which are part of all areas of school life and learning; - To encourage children to recognise sensations and therefore emotions, to manage their feelings by separating feelings and actions and allowing opportunities for thinking to take place between the two;
+- High quality, differentiated education which involves pupils, builds on success, ensures progression, involves and informs parents; - For social, emotional and academic learning to be recognised, planned for and with explicit descriptive feedback across the day, within the classroom and during transitions and play times; - Our Christian distinctiveness holds firmly in line with our commitment to learning in relationship, with Acts of Worship, Open the Book and R.E. deepening our beliefs and understanding. - Programmes of Citizenship and PSHE, (Personal, Social, Health and Education) used as rich opportunities which are part of all areas of school life and learning; - To encourage children to recognise sensations and therefore emotions, to manage their feelings by separating feelings and actions and allowing opportunities for thinking to take place between the two;

-- For children to become increasingly self-aware, taking responsibility for themselves and their actions in age appropriate ways; - To recognise and use incidents which are against our School Rules and agreed expectations as an opportunity for learning, both for pupils involved and for adults planning next steps; - Where need is identified, for structured, tailored, group and individual programmes, creative activities and outdoor learning to be incorporated into action plans; - Any plan of action is agreed and shared in a working partnership with parents and carers; - For individuals with Special Needs (SEND)to be recognised within our behaviour systems with appropriate scaffolded support to ensure they can manage within boundaries that are recognised as fair and consistent for all. - Varying groups and working with different members of our school community to build tolerance and inclusion. - The way we reinforce positive behaviour choices to be based on our positive, clear and consistent responses within boundaries that offer safe containment; - The consequences for appropriate and inappropriate behaviour choices to be agreed and known to all involved; - Adults to be observant, open and inclusive, act as role models, particularly in how respect is shown, and co-regulators as needed; - We reward positive behaviour, challenge inappropriate behaviour and set achievable targets for development; - Using Team Teach / physical restraint may all be part of a positive behaviour approach - Using Fixed Term Internal or External Exclusions may all be part of a positive behaviour approach;
+For children to become increasingly self-aware, taking responsibility for themselves and their actions in age appropriate ways;

+- To recognise and use incidents which are against our Rules for Life and agreed expectations as an opportunity for learning, both for pupils involved and for adults planning next steps; - Where need is identified, for structured, tailored, group and individual programmes, creative activities and outdoor learning to be incorporated into action plans; - Any plan of action is agreed and shared in a working partnership with parents and carers; - For individuals with Special Needs (SEND)to be recognised within our behaviour systems with appropriate scaffolded support to ensure they can manage within boundaries that are recognised as fair and consistent for all. - Varying groups and working with different members of our school community to build

+- tolerance and inclusion. - The way we reinforce positive behaviour choices to be based on our positive, clear and consistent responses within boundaries that offer safe containment; - The consequences for appropriate and inappropriate behaviour choices to be agreed and known to all involved; - Adults to be observant, open and inclusive, act as role models, particularly in how respect is shown, and co-regulators as needed; - We reward positive behaviour, challenge inappropriate behaviour and set achievable targets for development; - Using Team Teach / physical intervention may all be part of a positive behaviour approach - Using Fixed Term Internal or External Exclusions may all be part of a positive behaviour approach;